Healthcare Organizations are Among the Biggest Targets for Attackers

 Insider threats include malicious attacks and negligence.
-Several years ago, a hospital in California was forced to pay a ransom to an attacker that used phishing and ransomware to encrypt records.
-The attack crippled the hospital to a point that they were forced to use paper and pen methods to work with patients.
-The attack was not from a malicious insider, but instead was an outsider that sent hospital staff an email with an executable attachment that encrypted data.
+Several years ago, a hospital in California paid a ransom to a cyber attacker.
+This attacker used phishing and ransomware to encrypt their hospital records.
+The attack crippled the hospital.
+It was so crippled that they were forced to use paper and pen methods to work with patients.
+The attack was not from a malicious insider.
+But instead it was an outsider that sent hospital staff an email with an executable attachment that encrypted data.

 Recent studies have shown that employee training and education help with avoiding attacks.
 Education must also be accompanied by dedicated resources that stop cyber attacks from becoming major data breaches.
-The average compromise costs companies about $4 million in revenue loss, which means that you should be taking as many physical and virtual steps to stop attacks, especially with insider threats on the rise.
+The average compromise costs companies about $4 million in revenue loss.
+This means that you should be taking as many physical and virtual steps to stop attacks, especially with insider threats on the rise.

 It’s not just healthcare organizations that need to take steps to avoid insider threats.
-Every industry is a target, and the cost of a data breach is worth the added budget and expenses for proper IT security.
+Every industry is a target.
+But the cost of a data breach is worth the added budget and expenses for proper IT security.

-GateKeeper is a physical protection from social engineers or malicious employees that are able to gain access to an unlocked desktop.
-When an employee walks away from their desk, GateKeeper automatically locks the terminal and stops an attacker from using the employee’s credentials to steal data.
+GateKeeper Proximity is a physical protection from social engineers or malicious employees that are able to gain access to an unlocked desktop.
+When an employee walks away from their desk, GateKeeper automatically locks the terminal.
+Therefore, this stops an attacker from using the employee’s credentials to steal data.
 It’s just one extra step that stops insider threats.